1. What’s a FAQ?

 Less is more.
 The fewer words in your question, the better.
 Long questions are hard to parse and read.

 Ask the question.
 Seriously.
-If you find you are having trouble phrasing the question simply, find another human and verbally ask them the question.
+If you are having trouble phrasing the question simply, find another human and verbally ask them the question.
 Often this will cause you simplify how you ask it.

 The trick is to only ask one question at a time (I added this because I have found it incredibly common for writers to stumble on this obvious point).